marthenlt/graalvm-reliance-india-workshop-13082020/README.md

 In order to get yourself ready for this workshop, you need to prepare your machine/laptop to have the following requirements.

   * Supported OS is MacOS and Linux.
 Windows is supported by GraalVM but for this workshop we do not use Windows.
-This hands-on labs exercise have been tested with Oracle Linux 8.2, Ubuntu 20.04, Fedora 32 (with minor tweak due to CGroup v2 issue - see the workaround at the later part of this hands-on labs) and MacOS 10.15.6.
+This hands-on labs exercise have been tested with Ubuntu 20.04, Fedora 32 (with minor tweak due to CGroup v2 issue - see the workaround at the later part of this hands-on labs) and MacOS 10.15.6.
   * Install the following tools : git, curl, unzip, docker, maven and your favourite IDE.
   * Internet connection.
 You will need to access some online Github repositories during workshop exercises.
   * Uninstall any JDK/OpenJDK that comes with the OS.
 Example Fedora 32 comes with OpenJDK 8.